AliyuAbdullahi/QuickWeather/README.md

 Be sure to complete these two before running the installation process.
 * Clone the Repository to your local machine.
 * Open the Qt Creator, select file -> open project
-	* navigate to the directory of this project.
+	* navigate to the directory of this project and select QuickWeather.pro file to open the projec in the editor.
 	* navigate to `Headers/globals/Constants.h` and paste the obtained API key in the empty string assigned to the `const QString API_KEY`
 	#### Running The Application
 	##### Build Tool: qmake and make